pylhc/pylhc.github.io/docs/guis/betabeat/beam_selection.md

     ```

 ??? tip "Additional Default Settings"
-    Additionally to the settings you can set in the beam selection window, there are some additional settings that can only be set via arguments.
+    Additionally, there are some settings that can only be set via arguments.
     Their keys and default values are:

     ```bash